Internships and Externships

 - Report on time for scheduled events/service areas.

-- Notify your supervisor, in writing, of any change in internship status.
+- Notify the Manager of Volunteer Programs, in writing, of any change in internship status.